fisshy/react-scroll/README.md

 ### Introduction
 React-Scroll is a lightweight library for enhancing scrolling functionality in React applications.
 Whether you're building a single-page application, a portfolio site, or a complex web application, React Scroll provides you with an easy-to-use solution for implementing smooth scrolling behavior.
 This works with the latest versions of Google Chrome, Microsodt Edge, and Firefox.

+### React-Scroll AI Bot

+[React-Scroll](https://codeparrot.ai/oracle?owner=fisshy&repo=react-scroll) Bot will help you understand this repository better.
+You can ask for code examples, installation guide, debugging help and much more.

 ### Features
 - Smooth Scrolling: Achieve seamless scrolling animations between sections of your web page.
 - Customization: Customize scroll behavior to suit your application's design and user experience requirements.